-NETWORKING BEYOND YOUR BUBBLE practices among grassroots social service agencies supporting marginalized people.
-A Recent and ongoing technological innovationscentral part of the initiative's network is an online especially tools that allow people to more easily space where agencies from around the country visualize, communicate with, and act on existing can connect, support one another, and build personal and professional networks (and connect collective knowledge that helps to fuel group with new ones)-promise to fuel even more learning.
-This helps to increase the effectiveness collaboration in the social sector. of individual participants, as well as produce benefits for their shared fields of practice.
+Behind the mechanics of technology, however, is something more important: a fundamental shift in the way people think, form groups, and do their work.
+The Monitor Institute calls this "working wikily," an approach characterized by greater openness, transparency, decentralized decisionmaking, and collective action being fueled by social media tools that are engendering a new, networked mindset.xvi practices among grassroots social service agencies supporting marginalized people.
+A central part of the initiative's network is an online space where agencies from around the country can connect, support one another, and build collective knowledge that helps to fuel group learning.
+This helps to increase the effectiveness of individual participants, as well as produce benefits for their shared fields of practice.
 As the Monitor Institute notes, these social innovators are pioneering the practice of co-creating knowledge, as they grapple with challenges like building trust (in some cases, among people who have never met in person) and keeping people engaged in spite of information overload.